jjoony93/jeonssa-HCI/DP2 Ideation/report.md

  ### FEEDBACK SUMMARY
 1) If the customers come as a group of 3, they wouldn't want to share the remaining spot with a random person.
 In a similar sense, a random customer would not be willing to join a group of random people.
 2) It would be nice to provide actual, accurate remaining waiting time
-3) If the customer goes to recommended entertainment places, customer could return early or late, resulting in either the customer waiting more, or the restaurant holding an empty table
+3) If the customer goes to recommended entertainment venues, customer could return early or late, resulting in either the customer waiting more, or the restaurant holding an empty table

 ### FEEDBACK REFLECTION
 1) We will let customers join table only if they wish to, so that the customers won't feel forced to do so.
 Our understanding is that there are situations where customers must eat within a time constraint and thus don't mind eating with other people.